Action of 26 July 1806: Aftermath

 The prizes were sold in India.
 The Royal Navy took Pallas into service as HMS Celebes.
 However, it sold her in 1807.
 Elphinstone did not long survive his victory: he was ordered back to Britain in early 1807 and took passage on Rear-Admiral Sir Thomas Troubridge's flagship HMS Blenheim.
 He was presumed drowned in February 1807 along with the entire crew, when Blenheim disappeared during a hurricane in the western Indian Ocean.
 For Pellew, the victory was an encouraging sign of the weakness of the Dutch squadron.
-In October, Captain Peter Rainier seized another Dutch frigate from Batavia harbour itself and the following month Admiral Pellew led a large scale raid on the port that eliminated most of the Dutch East Indies squadron.
-Two ships of the line escaped Pellew's attack, but they were old and in a poor state of repair, and so were unable to defend themselves when Pellew discovered and destroyed them at Griessie in 1807.
+On 18 October, Caroline under Captain Peter Rainier captured the Dutch frigate Maria Riggersbergen near Batavia's harbour and in the following month Pellew led a raid on the port that eliminated most of the Dutch East Indies squadron.
+Two Dutch ships of the line escaped Pellew's attack, but they were old and in a poor state of repair, and so were unable to defend themselves when Pellew discovered and burnt them at Griessie in 1807.